-When I was a kid I’d to sit at the way back of the yellow school bus.
+When I was a kid I’d sit at the way back of the yellow school bus.
 Many small town compadres gathered around for my anxious, whispered dirty stories.
 These were as dirty as a second grader can be.
 Let’s just say I had a gratuitous imagination and little experience.
 So, my filthy sex stories mostly involved a woman with a gigantic bush and the men who genuinely loved her.
-Still, they were mucho appreciated.
-My yellow bus popularity was the grade school status equal to that blue check mark on social media.
+Still, they were much appreciated.
+Sometimes I even got applause.
+My yellow bus popularity was the grade school status equal to that blue checkmark on social media.
 This didn’t encourage me to stop oversharing.
 Positive feedback never does.

 Thing was, we were all in on this together.
 There was no third party hairstylist or authority present to spill our secret.
 So, why did I take the chance and spill at the salon?
 I knew it could get around.
 I’m aware of gossip’s inherent appeal.
 I’ve stood in line at a checkout and seen the mags.
 My likeliest motive = loneliness.
-Figuring that nugget out helped me finally quit this horrendous oversharing habit.
+Realizing that emotional truth nugget helped me finally quit my horrendous oversharing habit.
 There are healthier ways to connect.
 I already knew them, actually.
 First step was sticking to ’em.

 Brené Brown on Boundaries